thenorthstar/HaxBall-Public-Yellow-Bot/README.md

 * Player timer

 ### Version 5
+* Camera on the leading player
 * Optimization for **room.onPlayerChat** section
-* Path finder for the fastest route.
-Is updated when a new record made.
+* Path finder for the fastest route

 Image 2.1 (A player is trying to change their language)